dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/reference/testing.md

 A class for indicating whether an assertion was successful.

-When the assertion wasn't successful, the `AssertionResult` object stores a non-empty failure message that can be retrieved with the object's `message()` method.
+When the assertion wasn'type successful, the `AssertionResult` object stores a non-empty failure message that can be retrieved with the object's `message()` method.